Posts Tagged ‘Pope Francis’

 Optimistic observations.

-Such an elevated intuitive perspective will motivate and enable us to transcend current environmental and political insanity.
-And it will advance our spiritual evolution until ultimately we realize that – beyond our illusory separation from all we perceive – we are ONE Universal spirit eternally encompassing all life, and everything everywhere and beyond as infinite LOVE.
+Such an awakened “critical mass” collective perspective will enable us to transcend current survival insanity.
+And to spiritually evolve, until ultimately we realize that – beyond our illusory separation from all that we perceive – we are ONE Universal spirit eternally encompassing all life, and everything everywhere as infinite LOVE.

-Ever mindful of our Oneness with all Life on our precious planet and beyond, may we behave with loving-kindness and compassion to always embrace all living creatures and the whole of nature in its beauty.
+Ever mindful of our Oneness with all Life on and beyond our precious planet, may we behave and believe with loving-kindness and compassion to always embrace all living creatures and the whole of Nature in its beauty.

 Rather than worry or be afraid, may we ever remember that